ShrezesUverse/Rocket_Racing_Streamed_Maps-39.11/README.md

 ### Competitive tracks - Racing - Ranked - Speed Run

 (tagged `DelMar.Mode.Competitive`). `_adv` = the advanced "v2" variant; `…Optional` = an on demand stream chunk that pairs with the base track above it.
-If an plugin has those, id recomend to download the optional ones as well, as some metadata can be stored
+If an plugin has those, id recomend to download the optional ones as well, as some metadata can be stored.
+(AES KEY=0x91FEC0EA895875DBFD0E2BA9487AF5F0BB2383769033FA7A25E3729D1F923260)

 | Map | Codename | Plugin | Pakchunk ID | Size | Download | Notes |
 |---|---|---|---|---|---|---|